learn-co-curriculum/dsc-oop-recap-v2-1/README.md

 class Class_name:
 ```

-From there, you then saw how you can further define methods to the class:
+From there, you then saw how you can further define class methods:

 ```python
 class Class_name: